 New Haven and London: Yale University Press, 1995.
 Hardcover.
-VG (Slight wear to dj edges; page edges may be beginning to tan lightly; otherwise clean.).
+VG (Slight wear to dj edges, and a few scuffs to dj surfaces; page edges may be beginning to tan lightly; may have previous owner name on first flyleaf; otherwise clean.).
 Beige cloth, dark green & color illus. dust jacket, 392 pp., many BW illus.
 "The great Villa constructed by the Emperor Hadrian near Tivoli between A.D.
 118 and the 130s is one of the most original monuments in the history of architecture and art.
 The inspiration for major developments in villa and landscape design from the Renaissance onward, it also influenced such eminent twentieth-century architects as Le Corbusier and Louis Kahn.
 In this beautiful book, two distinguished architectural historians describe and interpret the Villa as it existed in Roman times and track its extraordinary effect on architects and artists up to the present day." (dj).

 (Inventory #: 155872)

 Art, Architecture, Photography, History, Periodicals, Decorative Arts.
 I perform Collection Development and Appraisal Services.
 Our inventory occupies more than 7500 shelf feet, which means there is a fair chance we can assist you develop your collection within our specialties!

 Shipping & Return Policies

 S&H is complicated, so please inquire for actual rates to your location if outside the US!
 Minimum s&h within the US $7.50, via media mail or first class if small.
 Discounts on shipping for multiple items.
 Overseas or overnight at cost +$4 supplies and handling.
 Items returnable with prior notice if not as described within 7 days of delivery.
 Items 16 pages or less not returnable at all.